-There is a process to selling your home.
-The process to selling your home involves more calling an agent to slap a sign in the yard.
+There is a certain process to selling your home.
+The home selling process involves more calling an agent to slap a sign in the yard.
 Once you have the thought of selling your home, contact an agent and get an overview of the home selling process.
 Make the home selling process work for you.

 Most home sellers expect to get top dollar for their home and want it sold quickly with few hassles.
 If this is your expectation when it comes time to sell your home don’t short the home selling process.
 There is a process to selling your home for a reason.

 The Home Selling Process Is Like Baking Bread

 Like any process there are different steps to the process to produce ideal results.

 If you ever baked bread, there is a very precise process that needs to be followed.
 Measure inaccurately, get the temperatures wrong, or skip any part of the process and you have either less than stellar results or possibly complete failure.

 Well, selling your house has many, many steps to it, just as baking bread does.
 Each step needs to be handled with thought and care and none of process should be missed.
 If you short the home selling process, just like baking bread, you will have less than desirable results or even a home that expires unsold on the market.

 Unfortunately every year, I get calls from sellers who just want to get the sign slapped up in their yard, skipping some key pieces to truly have a successful sale.
 The worst part is they have had it in their heads for months, or evening longer that they were selling.
 They should have contacted a REALTOR® at the first thought of selling.